-Dow AgroSciences, a wholly owned subsidiary of The Dow Chemical Company (NYSE: DOW), and the Department of Primary Industries (DPI) of the State of Victoria, announced today that the organizations have agreed to expand current collaborations by entering into a new research project to develop new varieties of canola with enhanced performance designed to benefit farmers in Australia and around the world.
+Dow AgroSciences, a wholly owned subsidiary of The Dow Chemical Company (NYSE: DOW), the Department of Primary Industries (DPI) of the State of Victoria, and Sangamo BioSciences, Inc. (Nasdaq: SGMO), announced today the achievement of a unique state-of-the-art platform for the improvement of canola and wheat varieties.

 Financial details of this transaction were not disclosed.